-As I sit down to meet Brooker in the corner of a Soho restaurant in London, I'm unsure whether to expect someone entertaining and inviting, or cynical and incredulous.
+As I sit down to meet Brooker in the corner of a Soho restaurant, I'm unsure whether to expect someone entertaining and inviting, or cynical and incredulous.
 To anticipate the latter doesn't seem unreasonable.
-One possible critique of Black Mirror, particularly from the audience of "self-obsessed millennials" who make up a substantial portion of its viewership, is the potential for it to get a bit "old man yells at cloud."
-Is it cultural criticism, or just a guy in his 40s complaining about how often we all check Instagram?
+One possible critique of Black Mirror, particularly from the audience of "self-obsessed millennials" who make up a substantial portion of its viewership, is the potential for it to get a bit "old man yells at cloud".
+Is it cultural criticism, or just a bloke in his mid-forties complaining about how often we all check Instagram?

-If there is more at play than dystopian cynicism, is Black Mirror a misunderstood project?
+If there is more at play than dystopian-cynicism, is Black Mirror a misunderstood project?
 Does he mind, for instance, the extent to which its title has become a byword for any remotely sinister event involving technology?
-"I don't mind in that it's free publicity—anytime anything fucked happens people mention the show," he says.
-"If Samsung brings out a phone that explodes, people say, 'Oh, that's quite Black Mirror.'
-So if it's bad for the world, it's probably good for the brand!"
+"I don't mind in that it's free publicity – any time anything fucked happens people mention the show," he says.
+"If Samsung bring out a phone that explodes, people say, 'Oh, that's quite Black Mirror.'
+So if it's bad for the world it's probably good for the brand!"

-Take "Be Right Back," surely the best episode of the second season—if not the entire show.
-It's a harrowing hour of television, in which a young woman clones her recently deceased husband using the blueprint of his identity, as spread across his social media activity.
-The episode isn't a lecture: The characters are left confused and morally conflicted, much like the viewers.
+Take "Be Right Back", surely the best episode of the second series – if not the entire show.
+It's a harrowing hour of television, in which a young woman clones her recently-deceased husband using the blueprint of his identity, as spread across his social-media activity.
+The episode isn't a lecture: the characters are left confused and morally conflicted, much like the viewers.
 Is this where satire has to turn in an increasingly extreme world?
 To the intimate and the personal?